lukecbutler/BookMarked/README.md

 Deliver a working **“Hello World” application** hosted on **PythonAnywhere**, along with:
 - A release plan
 - Initial backlog setup

-## 📋 Sprint Backlog (Sprint 0)
-- As a librarian, I want to add a new patron's details (name, address, contact) into the system.
-    1. A new patron record (ID, First Name, Last Name) is created and saved into the system.
-- As a librarian, I want to be able to view existing patron's.
-    1. I can view existing patrons in the system.
-    2. The system displays the patron's ID's & Name.

-- Build initial front-end and back-end scaffolding
-- Define at least one **user story** with clear **acceptance criteria**

----

 ## 🛠️ Tech Stack
 - **Backend:** Flask, SQL